California Electrician License: How to Become a Certified Electrician in CA

 2. Complete the required training hours: Trainees must complete an apprenticeship program or electrician license school to fulfill their needed hours.
 Depending on the program, you’ll have to meet a set number of training hours:

-• Fire/life safety and Voice data technicians: complete 4,000 hours of training
+- Voice data technicians: Complete 4,000 hours of training

 3. Submit the application and pay any fees: To be eligible for your license, you must first submit an application to the Division of Labor Standards Enforcement for approval for examination (DLSE)

-4. Take the exam: Exam length varies by classification.
-The Electrician Certification Program’s FAQ page has details on exam questions, content, and time allotted for each classification.
+4. Take the exam: The length of the exam varies by classification.
+The Electrician Certification Program’s FAQ page details exam questions, content, and time allotted for each classification.

 C-10 ELECTRICAL CONTRACTOR LICENSE

-1. Earn your electrical license: before you can apply for your C-10 license, you must first obtain your electrician license by completing the ECP.
+- Earn your electrical license: before applying for your C-10 license, you must first obtain your electrician license by completing the ECP.

-3. Take the exams: Applicants must take two exams to earn their contractor’s license, the C-10 and the Law and Business exams.
+- Take the exams: Applicants must take two exams, the C-10, and the Law and Business exams, to earn their contractor’s license.

 The California electrician license application can be mailed to: